Verdict on Sharifs’ pleas challenging Avenfield sentences today

 “Should we announce a judgment based on criminal law on assumptions?
 This assumption that the property is occupied by the children but the ownership is Nawaz’s?
 Seemingly, the accountability court’s verdict was based on assumptions,” Justice Athar observed.

-Justice Miangul remarked that if Nawaz was the owner, then how was Maryam sentenced under Section 9(a)(iv).
+Justice Miangul remarked that if Nawaz is owner then how was Maryam sentenced under Section 9(a)(iv).
 "How can there be two types of ownership at one time?
 Or is Maryam the rightful owner or only on paper?" he asked.

 Justice Athar then explained: "Justice Miangul’s question is that they both cannot be sentenced under the same indictment charges.
 So how then was a sentence announced on the same indictment charges?"